//Clinical research study suggests vaping nicotine salt e-liquids closely replicates the delivery of nicotine provided by smoking cigarettes

-While there is a growing consensus that vaping is substantially less harmful than smoking, only a minority of smokers have fully switched to vaping.
+While there is a growing scientific evidence that vaping is substantially less harmful than smoking, only a minority of smokers have fully switched to vaping.
 For example, in the UK there are an estimated 7.4 million adults who continue to smoke.

-While conflicting information in both the scientific press and mainstream media may be deterring many smokers from even trying vaping, both this study and real-world evidence suggests that current e-vapour devices may not be providing smokers with the full satisfaction they derive – and in many cases require – from cigarettes.
+While conflicting information in both the scientific press and mainstream media may be deterring many smokers from even trying vaping, both this study and real-world evidence suggests that current e-vapour devices may not be providing smokers with the satisfaction they derive from cigarettes.

 In our study, the myblu Intense 40 mg/mL nicotine salt product had the closest nicotine uptake profile to cigarettes, while also providing the greatest relief in subjects’ desire to smoke.
 However, under current EU regulations, this product is not permitted.